Karl Drerup: United States

-In 1945 at the urging of David Campbell, the President of the League of New Hampshire Craftsmen, and ceramists Edwin and Mary Scheier, the Drerups moved to New Hampshire.
-Settling in Thornton, an idyllic, somewhat remote town in central New Hampshire, Drerup was ideally situated to observe his wooded surroundings and to record the flora and fauna he so dearly loved.
+In 1945, at the urging of David Campbell, the President of the League of New Hampshire Craftsmen, and ceramists Edwin and Mary Scheier, the Drerups moved to Thornton, New Hampshire.
+In 1946, Drerup became a member of the League of New Hampshire Craftsmen.
+Also in 1946, he was invited to teach an enamel workshop at Plymouth State College near his home, and in 1948 he was appointed to the newly created post of professor of fine arts.
+He taught there until his retirement in 1968 when the college named its art gallery in his honour and also granted him an honorary doctorate.

+Throughout his career, Drerup produced numerous variants on several favourite subjects and themes.
+Among these were images depicting Saint George, Saint Eustace, and Saint Hubert.
 Plaque (Pond Life) of c.
 1957 (in the collection of the Enamel Arts Foundation, Los Angeles) reveals his fascination with the natural world.

-In 1946 Drerup became a member of the League of New Hampshire Craftsmen.
-Also in 1946, he was invited to teach an enamel workshop at Plymouth State College near his home, and in 1948 he was appointed to the newly created post of professor of fine arts.
-He taught there until his retirement in 1968 when the college named its art gallery in his honor and also granted him an honorary doctorate.

-Throughout his career, Drerup produced numerous variants on several favorite subjects and themes.
-Among these were images depicting Saint George, Saint Eustace, and Saint Hubert.
-Given the strict religious training in his youth, it is not surprising that Drerup chose to depict these stories.

-Although Drerup produced both grisaille and cloisonné enamels, he is best known for his painterly approach to enameling and for his meticulous attention to detail.
+Although Drerup produced both grisaille and cloisonné enamels, he is best known for his painterly approach to enamelling and for his attention to detail.
 In 1957 the newly formed Museum of Contemporary Crafts in New York awarded one of its first solo exhibitions to Drerup.
-For the museum's seminal 1959 exhibition "Enamels", he was invited, along with Kenneth F. Bates and Edward Winter, to have a mini retrospective within the context of the whole show, which presented historical enamels as well as the work of contemporary practitioners.
+For the museum's 1959 exhibition "Enamels", he was invited, along with Kenneth F. Bates and Edward Winter, to have a retrospective within the context of the whole show, which presented historical enamels as well as the work of contemporary practitioners.